20865991/ISAD1000---Final---Assignment/DOCUMENTS/Report.md

 | file contains data in inches | file.txt, 69.9 | 177.546 |
 | file contains data in cm | file.txt, 43.5 | 17.125 |

+I choose to use test cases as they are good for repeatability and test automation.
+Testing with automation makes the process easier in terms of repeatability.
+Black box testing in specific, the use of hard coding, makes the process of testing less painful.
+Most of my submodules used Equivalence partioning, as the input will test a certain behaviour of the software and the expected result will be compared.
+Boundary value analysis was not used as my submodules, import strings and not numerical values.

 ###### White-Box test case